Bridge with Other MQTT Services

 The MQTT Broker data integration has the following features and benefits:

-- Flexible Topic Mapping: Based on the MQTT publish-subscribe model, the MQTT broker data integration implements flexible topic mapping.
-It supports adding prefixes to topics and dynamically constructing topics using the client's contextual information (such as client ID, username, etc.).
-This flexibility allows for customized processing and routing of messages according to specific needs.
+- Flexible Topic Mapping: Supports adding prefixes to topics and dynamically constructing topics using the client's contextual information (such as client ID, username, etc.) to enable customized message routing.

 Before You Start